-If you go the bathroom frequently, it may be a sign your blood sugar levels are on the rise.
+If you go to the bathroom frequently, it may be a sign your blood sugar levels are on the rise.
 We often associate diabetes with overweight individuals, but skinny people can also have poor blood sugar control.
-Chronically high blood sugar levels lead to increased thirst, hunger and urination, and are an early warning sign of pre-diabetes.
-(2) If you suspect a problem, a specific blood test (i.e., HbA1c) can assess your blood sugar control over the past 3 months and uncover if the early signs of a problem exist.
+Chronically high blood sugar levels lead to increased thirst, hunger, and frequent urination, and are an early warning sign of pre-diabetes.
+(2) If you suspect a problem, a specific blood test (i.e., HbA1c) can assess your blood sugar control over the past three months and uncover existing early signs of a problem.

 3. You Drink Too Much Water

-If you chronically drink a lot of water, and still pee frequently, you may be drinking too much water.
+If you chronically drink a lot of water and still pee frequently, you may be drinking too much water.
 Distilled water can flush out sodium from the body, resulting in increased thirst and urination.
-Losing too much sodium is called hyponatremia, and it’s a common problem in runners who overconsume water, thinking that “more is better.”
-(3) If you’ve just started drinking additional water, it may take your kidneys a couple of weeks to modify the absorption rate, so it’s normal to go the bathroom more often.
+Losing too much sodium is called hyponatremia, and it’s a common problem in runners who over-consume water, thinking that: “More is better!”
+(3) If you’ve just started drinking additional water, it may take your kidneys a couple of weeks to modify the absorption rate, so it’s normal to go to the bathroom more often.

 4. Too Much Coffee or Alcohol

 Caffeine and alcohol are diuretics, which means they trigger increased urination.
-They actually block the anti-diuretic hormone (ADH), which, as the name suggests, prevents you from peeing frequently.
-(4) Once you remove this natural inhibitory mechanism with too much coffee, tea, chocolate or alcohol, it can lead to more frequent trips to the bathroom.
+They actually block the antidiuretic hormone (ADH), which as the name suggests, prevents you from peeing frequently.
+(4) Once you restrict this natural inhibitory mechanism with too much coffee, tea, chocolate, or alcohol, it can lead to more frequent trips to the bathroom.

 5. Enlarged Prostate